 While it is rare that you would face charges in both federal and state court, the possibility illuminates one of many reasons why competent criminal defense is critical to your freedom.

-What Makes Federal Charges Different
+What Makes Federal Criminal Charges Different from State Criminal Charges?

 This is significant because it gives federal prosecutors more of an investment in your case.
 This investment generally carries through the entirety of the criminal proceedings.

 It is not only prosecutors who have more time to devote to cases in federal court.
 Federal judges are similarly more invested than state judges.
-Whereas a single day for a state level judge often involves hearing multiple cases, in federal court, your case is often the only one scheduled for that day.
+Whereas a single day for a state-level judge often involves hearing multiple cases, in federal court, your case is often the only one scheduled for that day.
 The result is that both prosecutors and judges are more attentive to the facts, and the details carry more weight.

 The jury selection also differs in federal court.
 While a jury in a state case is generally limited to residents within the particular county, federal cases tend to involve jurors from multiple counties.